President Trump Intensifies Attacks Against Special Counsel Robert Mueller's Investigation

-[video id=6016183444001} (WASHINGTON) — President Donald Trump on Friday intensified his attacks on special counsel Robert Mueller’s Russia investigation in his latest effort to undermine the findings in Mueller’s highly anticipated report, saying “people will not stand for it.”
+(WASHINGTON) — President Donald Trump on Friday intensified his attacks on special counsel Robert Mueller’s Russia investigation in his latest effort to undermine the findings in Mueller’s highly anticipated report, saying “people will not stand for it.”

 The probe is widely expected to end in the coming weeks, but Trump was focused on its beginnings rather than its conclusion, complaining about Deputy Attorney General Rob Rosenstein’s appointment of Mueller in May 2017.
 Rosenstein appointed the special counsel after Trump fired FBI Director James Comey, who was leading an investigation into possible collusion between the Trump campaign and Russia.